-Remuneration and reward for people affected by dementia
+Remuneration and reward for participants with dementia

 What to consider when you are thinking about paying or remunerating people with dementia, when you are gathering their feedback and measuring their experiences.